TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 ### Decision Tree:

+> Definition : Supervised model that describes A flowchart that helps people make decisions

+#### Usage

+#### Pros
+- Easier to interpret, nice graphical representation
+- Helpful in exploratory due to :
+  - Easier to identify significant variables and relations between features
+- Map non-linear relationship well
+- Works on very large datasets
+- Works for categorical and continuous input/output variables
+- Creates the best similar sets (where in the set it is different)
+- Better than linear if data complexity relation high and need easily explain model

+#### Cons
+- Oversimplification of relationship between features
+- Over fitting
+- Not for continuous variables as data can be loss

+#### Algorithm
 - The area of the predictive space is split/segmented into regions known as terminal nodes or leaves of the tree
-- Decision trees are drawn upside down
-- Supervised

-**Algorithm**
 - Determine how regions will be split (at a given node, how will we 'decide' how the data should be split): minimise Residual sum of squares (create high dimensional boxes).
 This in turn minimises the intra difference between nodes.
   - Gini impurity: The probability of an element in a set (node) being labeled incorrectly if label was picked out randomly from the distribution of the labels in that given set.
 This will tend to zero when set becomes more unified.
   - Chi-Square (Higher is better)